samyu1204/actl4001/README.md

 <img src="https://user-images.githubusercontent.com/87253028/227770798-9bfa73e1-37f7-4f93-bc4a-5e2d8646ed36.png">
 </p>

-The XGBoost model is a good fit when predicting for the likelihood for a claim, as the predicted and actual curves are very close to one another.
+The XGBoost model is a good fit when predicting the likelihood for a claim, as the predicted and actual curves are relatively close to one another.

-Also the model’s feature importance table is shown below (impact of each feature on the predicted result):
+Also the summary of model features are presented to the right, showing the significance of each feature to the model.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/87253028/227771015-c7c4a3e2-e8f3-466b-8e16-83b2c41321f1.png">